Pranav Gulukota

 Biography

-I am interested in how social movements serve as sites of pedagogy, knowledge production, and intellectual activity, as well as how the praxis of politics renders political, cultural, linguistic, and ideological borders porous.
-In particular, I study social movements in the Telugu and Tamil speaking regions of South India, in Hyderabad State and Madras Presidency, from 1920 to 1960.
+I am interested in how social movements serve as sites of education, knowledge production, and intellectual activity, as well as how the praxis of politics renders political, cultural, linguistic, and ideological borders porous.
+In particular, I study social movements in the Telugu and Tamil speaking regions of South India, in Hyderabad State and Madras Presidency, in the twentieth century.

 Current/Former HGSA Member